Hero Dogs of 9/11 is a must see documentary.

 After adopting an American Foxhound/Pointer mix named Max from a local shelter, Kenn Bell decided to combine his skills as a filmmaker with his immense love of all things canine to create the very best Dog Video Series and Website on the web.

-After christening it, Dog Files, and making Max the mascot (that’s him in the logo), he began to travel around the country with both his dogs Max and Remy documenting how involved dogs are in all our lives.
-Both Max and Remy have since gone to The Rainbow Bridge.
+After christening it, Dog Files, and making Max the mascot (that’s him in the logo), he began to travel around the country with his dogs Max and Remy documenting how involved dogs are in all our lives.
+Both Max and Remy have since passed and have gone to The Rainbow Bridge.

 Follow Dog Files on Twitter